EnergyGuardProject/mlflow-oidc/readme.md

 ### Logout

 When a user logs out of MLflow, the proxy sends the browser to the Keycloak logout endpoint so that the Keycloak session ends as well.
 The redirect includes the client ID of the MLflow Keycloak client, taken from `KEYCLOAK_LOGOUT_CLIENT_ID`.
 After logout Keycloak sends the user back to the MLflow home page.
-This redirect only works when `KC_ISSUER_URL` is set.

 ### Backchannel logout

-When a user logs out of any application in the Keycloak realm, for example JupyterHub, Keycloak can notify the proxy at `POST /backchannel-logout`.
+When a user logs out of an application in the Keycloak realm, for example JupyterHub, Keycloak can notify the proxy at `POST /backchannel-logout`.
 The proxy reads the user's email from the `logout_token`.
 If the token only carries the Keycloak user ID (`sub`), the proxy looks up the email through the Keycloak admin API with `KC_ISSUER_URL`, `KC_CLIENT_ID` and `KC_CLIENT_SECRET`.
 That client needs a service account that is allowed to view users (the `view-users` role of `realm-management`).

 The user is then added to a revocation list.
 On their next request the proxy deletes their session cookie and redirects them to `/`, which starts a new login.
 Entries expire after twice `SESSION_COOKIE_MAX_AGE` seconds.
 The list is kept in memory, so it is cleared when the container restarts.

-To set up backchannel logout in Keycloak, follow these steps.

-1. In the Keycloak admin console, open **Clients** and select `mlflow-energyguard`.
-2. Open **Logout settings**.
-In some Keycloak versions these are on the **Advanced** tab.
-3. Set **Backchannel logout URL** to an address of the proxy that Keycloak can reach.
-On the same Docker network this is `http://mlflow-proxy:8069/backchannel-logout`.
-Through Nginx it is `https://mlflow.energy-guard.eu/backchannel-logout`.
-4. Turn on **Backchannel logout session required**.
-5. Save.

 ### EnergyGuard branding